Nordix/mconnect/README.md

 mconnect -address [1000::2]:5001 -nconn 1000 -src 5000: -srcmax 65534
 ```

-The implementation is a hack and works on strings. ".rnd" added for
+The implementation is a hack and works on strings; ".rnd" is added for
 ipv4 and ":rnd" for ipv6.
 Feel free to improve.